Transmission/Communication Medium or Channel:

 • The pair of wires in tpc forms a circuit that can transmit data.

-• A twisted pair has a bandwidth to distance ratio of about 1 MHz per kilometer.
+• A twisted pair has a bandwidth-to-distance ratio of about 1 MHz per kilometer.

 • The performance of the twisted pair can be substantially improved by adding a metallic shield around the wires.